-Each year at the Food & Nutrition Conference & Expo, the Academy's Media Briefing offers a venue for sponsors update the media on initiatives, research and programs that share in the Academy's vision of optimizing the nation's health through food and nutrition.
+Each year at the Food & Nutrition Conference & Expo, the Academy's Media Briefings offer a venue for sponsors to update the media on initiatives, research and programs that share in the Academy's vision of optimizing the nation's health through food and nutrition.
 The 2014 Media Briefing sessions will be held on Sunday, October 19 and Monday, October 20 in room B403.
 Learn More »

 Online Exhibitor Press Room